-Your room access will be active from the day you get your card encoded at the Residential Life office until noon on the Saturday after finals.
+Your room access will be active from the day you get your card encoded at the Residential Life office until noon on the day following the last scheduled final exam for the semester.
 Apartment residents who are authorized to stay in University Housing between semesters may come by the office during finals week to get their access extended.